UMCFS/Rules/MarketplaceRules.md

 **What cannot be included in RECEIPT VALUE:**
 ```
-> Shipping and handling from a retailer - should not be involved in your profit.
+> Shipping and handling from a retailer - cannot be involved in your profit.
 > Sale/transaction fees - this is due to ToS violation of certain organizations like PayPal.
-> Bundled software - You get the software for free.
-Why would you get to profit from it?
+> Bundled software - You get the software for free - why would you get to profit from it?
-> Tax - We are aware that this isn't the fairest notion, but taxation is not means to produce a profit.
-You can still add tax to your final price in the marketplace - no tax bracket is high enough to exceed the rules.
+> Tax - can't be involved in your profit.
+You may, however, simply list your item for receipt value (no multiplier) + tax, what many call "at cost".
 ```